Instant Pot Pumpkin Pie

 For the pie filling:

-• Salt: Just a touch.
+• Salt: Just a little pinch of salt.

 steps how to make instant pot pumpkin pie